 I’m told that my first column on worst colors, The Worst Colors For Interiors, met with such great success that it still tops the AT charts.
 Let’s see if we can continue the trend with a few more ugly colors…As I’ve previously written, some colors simply don’t look good on a wall, and I mean they wouldn’t appeal to anybody in any context anywhere, though I speak in hyperbole.
 I’ve made a few more mental notes over the last few months, and to my list of worst colors for interiors let’s add the following:

-Bright orange Primary blue Chartreuse Ace Bandage beige.
+Ace Bandage beige.

 By orange I mean crayon-box orange—it doesn’t really make anyone look or feel good.
 I sometimes like a flame red color in the kitchen, but if you’re really craving orange think dark or spice colors.
 Try Ralph Lauren’s Terracotta Pot IB68, which I used once to sensational effect.